nathanlumulisanay-lgtm/udsl/README_quickstart.md

 ## 🚀 What is UDSL?

-UDSL (Universal Document Structure Layer) is an AI-native document architecture that enables Large Language Models (LLMs) to generate structured, hierarchical, and consistent long-form documents.
+UDSL (Universal Document Structure Layer) is a AI-native document architecture that enables Large Language Models (LLMs) to generate structured, hierarchical, and consistent long-form documents.

 LLMs generate tokens — not documents.
 UDSL provides the missing layer: